hellstonik/hsk-code-sharing-platform/README.md

 Description of api will be added later.

-Thanks to guys from Hyperskill and Jetbrains :heart:.
+Thanks guys from Hyperskill and Jetbrains :heart:.